 get checked out.
 Someone who is disoriented, feels sick, or has a headache might have

-a concussion or other head injury.
+a concussion or other

-If you're babysitting or caring
+If you're babysitting

-that can help you respond right away if something happens:
+These tips that can help you respond right away if something happens:

 Make sure there's a list of emergency numbers.
 Keep one posted somewhere it's